A glass of wine? A “Krügerl” of beer? A sip of something that comes with an alarmingly ambiguous name and a pink umbrella?

 Many bars, coffee houses, wine taverns etc. let you sit outside, particularly in the warmer months.
 It’s hard to beat the continental street cafe culture in the city’s central districts or the ambience of the village-like parts of the outer districts.

-However, the city has special rules governing when (and for how long) outdoor serving areas can open.
-This depends largely on the location.
+However, the city has special rules governing where, when (and for how long) outdoor serving areas can open.

 At what age can you drink in Vienna?